-Your English-speaking chauffeur/guide will welcome you at the dock beside your ship in Livorno at 8:00am (suggested time).
+Your English-speaking tour driver will welcome you at the dock beside your ship in Livorno at 8:00am (suggested time).

 After about an hour of driving, you will reach the delightful city of Lucca.
 This city was founded by the Etruscans (there are traces of a pre-existing Ligurian settlement) and became a Roman colony in 180 BC.
 The rectangular grid of its historical center preserves the Roman street plan, and the Piazza San Michele occupies the site of the ancient forum.
 Traces of the amphitheatre can still be seen in the Piazza Dell’Anfiteatro.
 Later, it became a very important medieval town, especially for the trade of silk and wool.
 You will have some free time on your own to discover the city center, surrounded by 4 km of perfectly preserved walls.